Home > Your Guide to Norway Visas: What You Need to Know Before Your Trip

 Norway visa applicants need to book an in-person appointment, even if they did the majority of their application online.

-This appointment is mandatory for the final submission of your visa application, as well as for recording your biometrics (fingerprints).
 At this appointment, a visa officer will look at your application file to ensure all of the required documents are present.
 They may ask you questions directly relating to your visa application and travel plans.

 No. If you hold a valid Schengen Norway visa, you don’t need ETIAS.
 Additionally, if you hold a passport for any Schengen country, you do not need to apply for ETIAS.

-ETIAS will apply to travelers from visa-exempt countries, including US citizens, for short stays in Norway or anywhere in the Schengen zone from 2025 on.
+ETIAS will apply to travelers from visa-exempt countries, including US citizens, for short stays in Norway or anywhere in the Schengen zone from 2026 on.

 Yes, Norway is one of the 29 members of the Schengen zone, which means visa holders can generally travel freely within the Schengen area without having to pass through border checks.

-Yes, with a Norway Schengen visa, you can travel to any of the 29 Schengen countries, including neighboring Sweden and Denmark without having to obtain additional visas and permissions.
+Yes, with a Norway Schengen visa, you can travel to any of the 29 Schengen countries, including neighboring Sweden and Denmark, without having to obtain additional visas and permissions.

 While uncommon, there can be some exceptions.
 Always check the validity of your specific visa before confirming any travel plans.